Dynamicgamervenki/Gameshastra-Intern-Tasks/README.md

 Week 6 :
 Refactor a previously created game system (e.g., inventory or weapon system) using SOLID principles to improve extensibility.

+Week 7 :
+Create an enemy system with state transitions using coroutines (e.g., patrolling, chasing, attacking).